Georgia: Battle Royal to Control the Senate

-Right now, Republicans have locked in a 50-48 advantage in the Senate, posing a serious obstacle to the President-elect.
-But if two Democratic challengers can upset and oust two incumbent Republican senators, David Perdue and Kelly Loeffler, in Georgia’s January 5 runoff election, that would literally tie the Senate at 50-50, and give the deciding vote to Vice President-Elect Kamala Harris.
+Right now, Republicans have locked in a 50-48 advantage in the Senate and that poses a serious obstacle to President-Elect Biden.
+But if Democratic challengers Jon Ossoff and Raphael Warnock can upset and oust two incumbent Republican senators, David Perdue and Kelly Loeffler, in Georgia’s January 5 runoff election, that would literally tie the Senate at 50-50, and give the deciding vote to Vice President-Elect Kamala Harris.

-Inviting because the modern demographics of Georgia have changed so dramatically in recent years, transforming the commercial hub of the Old South into high tech, high finance cosmopolitan electorate mixed with a trendy hip-hop culture pitted against the grits and corn-pone values of traditionally conservative small-town Georgia.
+Promising because the modern demographics of Georgia have changed so dramatically in recent years, transforming the commercial hub of the Old South into high tech, high finance cosmopolitan electorate with a trendy hip-hop culture pitted against the grits and corn-pone values of traditionally conservative small-town Georgia.

 In the past decade, Georgia has added two million people, immigrants from everywhere, so that the electorate is now 10 percent foreign-born and 40 percent non-white.
 The political power of urban Atlanta is buttressed by densely-populated suburban collar counties, where college-educated women have become a potent political force along with assertive black voting rights movements.

-Political leaders like Stacey Abrams, the black legislator who in 2018 came within 55,000 votes of getting elected governor of Georgia, have put on a full-court press for the past two years to arouse, register, and mobilize hundreds of thousands of new minority voters who helped Biden win and force the Senate runoffs.
+Political leaders like Stacey Abrams, the black legislator who in 2018 came within 55,000 votes of getting elected governor of Georgia, have put on a full-court press for the past two years to arouse, register, and mobilize hundreds of thousands of new minority voters who helped Biden win.
+Total turnout for the November election hit a record 5 million.

-To capture Georgia’s two Senate seats, Democratic challengers have to roll up huge majorities in the four metropolitan counties surrounding Atlanta – Fulton, Cobb, DeKalb, and Gwinnett – as well as gaining solid majorities in mid-sized cities like Athens, Augusta, Columbus, Macon, and Savannah.
+To capture Georgia’s two Senate seats, the Democratic challengers have to roll up huge majorities in the four metropolitan counties surrounding Atlanta – Fulton, Cobb, DeKalb, and Gwinnett – as well as gaining solid majorities in mid-sized cities like Athens, Augusta, Columbus, Macon, and Savannah.
 Democrats did that on Nov.
-3. But they have to do even better in the runoff elections to reverse the Republican dominance of statewide elections in Georgia over the past two decades.
+3, which enabled them to force the runoff elections.
+But to win the two precious Senate seats, they have to up their game even further in the January vote.

 “We know this is going to be a hard fight,” says Abrams who is already mobilizing and raising millions of dollars for the January vote.
 “This is going to be the determining factor of whether we have access to healthcare and access to Justice…to make certain that Joe Biden has the support and the congressional mandate he needs to move the country forward.”